padenaa/padenaa/README.md

 🌱 I’m a software engineering student at the University of Waterloo

-👩‍💻 I was previously a Software Developer at TD and participated in Google CSSI!
+👩‍💻 I was previously a Software Developer intern at TD and participated in Google CSSI!

 🔭 I’m currently looking for Winter 2023 internships